conference-websites/ACM-ICN2020/tutorial-ndn.md

 Hunter Dellaverson is a Ph.D student in the Computer Science Department of UCLA, under the supervision of Prof. Lixia Zhang.
 His main research interests are Named Data Networking, network security, and usable security.
 "

+- name: Teng Liang
+  affiliation: Peng Cheng Lab
+  photo: speakers/Teng Liang.jpg
+  bio: "
+Teng Liang is an Assistant Researcher at Peng Cheng Lab.
+Dr. Liang received his Ph.D. degree in computer science from the University of Arizona in 2020.
+His research focus is on next-generation Internet architecture as part of the Named Data Networking (NDN) project.
+His research interests include NDN forwarding, deployment and applications.
+"

 - name: Lixia Zhang
   photo: speakers/Lixia-Zhang.jpg
   affiliation: UCLA